EUMETNET/meteogate-documentation/docs/1-overview.md

 ### Community Component Roles

 -	**MeteoGate Community Capability Operators**: Provide, operate, and maintain the infrastructure to allow for data to be discovered and shared through MeteoGate.
 They provide support services and manage access to the services they are responsible for.
 Community Capability Operators are selected from EUMETNET Members, ECMWF and EUMETSAT using standard EUMETNET processes.

-**Dependency on: WMO WIS 2.0 Capability Operator**: Provides and operates the common infrastructure for the WIS 2.0 system.
+-	**Dependency on: WMO WIS 2.0 Capability Operator**: Provides and operates the common infrastructure for the WIS 2.0 system.
 There are Local capability operators that operate a WMO WIS 2.0 compliant Data Supply Component.
 In addition, there are Global capability operators that operate shared WMO 2.0 components, some of which are also used in MeteoGate.

 ### Data Supply Roles

--	Data Owner: Maintains the authority to decide how their data can be used through rights, obligations, terms, and conditions.
+-	**Data Owner:** Maintains the authority to decide how their data can be used through rights, obligations, terms, and conditions.
 They are typically EUMETNET Members.
--	Data Publisher: Collects and shares data using MeteoGate.
+-	**Data Publisher:** Collects and shares data using MeteoGate.
 This role may be the Data Owner as well, or act on behalf of another Data Owner.
 They are typically EUMETNET Members.
--	Local Capability Operator: Provides and operates a Data Supply Capability which integrates with the MeteoGate Community capabilities.
+-	**Local Capability Operator:** Provides and operates a Data Supply Capability which integrates with the MeteoGate Community capabilities.
 They will provide support services and manage access to the services they are responsible for.
 They will also have technical mechanisms to ensure others are compliant with MeteoGate.
 Local Capability Operator can be the same party as Data Owner and/or Data Publisher.
 They are typically EUMETNET Members.
--	Data Consumer: The individual or organisation that accesses shared data through MeteoGate and utilises it.
+-	**Data Consumer:** The individual or organisation that accesses shared data through MeteoGate and utilises it.
 Data Consumers include, for example, NMHSs, public and private sector organisations, research institutions, and citizens.

-**Third-Party Data Publisher** is a Data Publisher that shares data through MeteoGate but are not EUMETNET Members (for example, private companies).
+-	**Third-Party Data Publisher:** A Data Publisher that shares data through MeteoGate but are not EUMETNET Members (for example, private companies).

 The interaction of the stakeholders is shown in the following diagram.